GoogleCloudPlatform/community/tutorials/run-botkit-on-google-container-engine/index.md

 1. Create a bot internal integration in Slack.
 1. Build a Node.js image in Docker.
 1. Upload a Docker image to a private Google Container Registry.
-1. Run a Slack bot on Google Container Engine.
+1. Run a Slack bot on Google Kubernetes Engine.

 ## Costs

 This tutorial uses billable components of Google Cloud Platform, including:

-- Google Container Engine
+- Google Kubernetes Engine
-- Google Compute Engine (via Google Container Engine)
+- Google Compute Engine (via Google Kubernetes Engine)
 - Google Cloud Storage (via the Google Container Registry)

 Use the [Pricing Calculator][pricing] to generate a cost estimate based on your